-After some serious holiday, New Year, engagement, and all-around life overindulgences, I found myself, like many, feeling sick and tired of being sick and tired.
+After some serious holiday, New Year, engagement, and all-around overindulgences, I found myself, like many, feeling sick and tired of being sick and tired.

 I actually haven’t been legitimately sick (fingers crossed, knock on wood, praise the Lord), but that didn’t mean I wasn’t struggling with feelings of constant bloat & stomach pains, headaches, dehydration, persistent insomnia, reoccurring acne/breakouts, crazy sugar cravings, energy dips and mood swings, lack of motivation, and the ever-annoying squeezing into all of my clothes.
 Woof.